 - Odds are the streaming service you already pay for has plenty of movies, and your local library is full of books, should you need some fresh reading material.

-- Only dine out if you’ve planned it into your meal plan.
+- Only dine out if you’ve planned it into your meal plan and budget.

 - Be reasonable and not impulsive.
 No McD’s drive through just because it’s on the way home.